Drip Capital Surpasses $1 Billion in Cross-Border Trade Receivables Financing Transactions

 Sharing his views on the company's milestone, Pushkar Mukewar, Co-Founder and CEO, Drip Capital said, "Our core focus has been to innovate and solve credit access problems for the export-import community.
 With the company crossing the US$ 1B mark, we are confident about taking the business to new markets and continuing to bridge the trade finance gap for SMBs globally."

-Drip has been providing SMBs with working capital solutions since launching in 2016 and has continued supporting them through the COVID-19 pandemic.
-While the pandemic disrupted supply chains globally and caused traditional capital providers to stop lending, the demand for imports did not decline, rather it simply changed in composition.
-Meanwhile, many SMBs remain cash-starved and need working capital to service this spike in demand, further underscoring the need for alternative financing solutions like the ones Drip Capital provides.
+Drip has been providing SMBs with working capital solutions since its launch in 2016 and has continued supporting them through the COVID-19 pandemic.
+The pandemic disrupted supply chains globally and caused traditional capital providers to stop lending.
+As demand from consumer-led economies returns, many SMBs -- importers and exporters -- remain cash-starved and need working capital to service this spike, further underscoring the need for alternative financing solutions like the ones Drip Capital provides.

 "Since our financing products are short term in nature, around 30-50 days, we have performed well during COVID.
 As economies have opened up, we have seen a significant increase in demand for our financing products.
 We have witnessed over 50% quarter on quarter growth in the last three quarters," adds Mukewar.

-Unlike traditional financial institutions, Drip Capital leverages data analytics and technology as the basis for its underwriting engine, allowing it to scale rapidly and provide a seamless and simple experience for SMBs.
+Unlike traditional financial institutions, Drip Capital leverages data analytics and technology as the basis for its underwriting engine, allowing it to scale rapidly and providing a seamless and simple experience for SMBs.
 Currently, it is working with over 1,500 sellers and buyers throughout the world.
-In the US, it offers inventory finance and supply chain finance solutions to importers and traders, who further cater to multinationals across the country.

 Drip has raised nearly US$ 200M through venture capital and debt since 2016.
 On the equity front, the company has raised over US$ 45M through investors such as Accel Partners, Sequoia Capital, Wing VC, and Y Combinator.